Animal Free Research UK: History

-Originally registered with the Charity Commission as charity number 261096, as the Dr Hadwen Trust, the charity became incorporated as a charitable company (registered charity number 1146896) in 2013.
+The charity became incorporated as a charitable company (registered charity number 1146896) in 2013.
 In 2015, the Dr Hadwen Trust became registered as a charity in Scotland (SC045327).
 In April 2017, the charity changed its working name from Dr Hadwen Trust to become Animal Free Research UK.

 Animal Free Research UK promotes the practice of non-animal research through its funding, publications, science community outreach, and the media.
+Its purpose is to "support scientists to transition from using animals to using new approach methodologies in medical research".

 Research

 Projects receiving funding from the Dr. Hadwen Trust range from epilepsy, multiple sclerosis, breast and skin cancer, meningitis, asthma, diabetes and drug testing, to arthritis, Parkinson’s disease, lung injury, whooping cough, vaccine testing, dentistry, heart disease, tropical illness, fetal development, brain tumours, and AIDS.

 Funding is received in the form of summer studentships, PhD students, post-docs, and strategic grants.